Dufuna-CodeCamp/September-Hack-Team1/README.md

 # September-Hack-Team1 🚩

-September Team 1 2021,  Repository
+Team 1 2021,  Repository

 This README explains how to get started with this repository.

-This repository contains code written by Team Niger for the Dufuna-CodeCamp 2020 first Hackathon.
+This repository contains code written by Team 2 for the Dufuna-CodeCamp September 2021 Hackathon.

 ## How to get started